graded-cs-resources/IB-Computer-Science-Notes/resources/sample_ia.md

 | 7.
 It should work well and look similar on Macs and PCs | Test on my personal PC and a friend's mac and confirm it looks similar |
 | 8.
 The term should be in a larger font that the definition for readability | Load any deck and observe | Term in larger font |

+***

 # Criterion C - Development

 <div class="instructions" markdown = "1">
 This part of the IA is worth the most marks.
 From this section, plus part D, the moderator will first evaluate your projects **complexity** and **ingenuity**.
 We will discuss this more later.
 Each is scored on a Low / Medium / High scale, and the combination determines the range of marks you can get: for example, High / High will earn between 10 and 12 marks, while Low / Low will earn between 1 and 4.
 Other combinations have ranges in the middle, and the writing determines where you fall in the range.

-The section is the longest part, between 500-1000 words of extended writing with screenshots.
+The section is the longest part, between 500-1200 words of extended writing with screenshots. (as long as your total for the entire IA is under 2000!)
 The primary goal is to demonstrate your algorithmic thinking and explain how you developed the product, while pointing out interesting techniques you used (and that you understand them!).
 You should not include screenshots of all of the code here, only illustrative bits that illustrate the narrative of your development process and show off your ingenuity and the complexity of the product.

 You should organize this section by *technique* or *concept*, when possible.